lsst-epo/light_curve_ml/README.md

 - `lcml.poc` - One-off proof-of-concept scripts for various libaries

 # Logging Config
-The `BasicLogging` class allows for convenient customization of Python Logger objects.
-Logging config is specified `conf/common/logging.json`.
-Here global and/or per-module logging settings may be declared.
-Main modules should initialize the config by invoking `BasicLogging.initLogging` at the start of execution.
-Module-level Logger objects using the specified Logging config can then be obtained thusly:
+The `LoggingManager` class allows for convenient customization of Python Logger objects.
+The default Logging config is specified `conf/common/logging.json`.

-`logger = BasicLogging.getLogger(__name__)`
+This config should contain the following main keys:
+- `basicConfig` - values passed to `logging.basicConfig`
+- `handlers` - handler definitions with a `type` attribute, which may be either `stream` or `file`
+- `modules` - list of module specific logger level settings

+Main modules should initialize the manager by invoking `LoggingManager.initLogging` at the start of execution before logger objects have been created.